Ryder Varga: BC Lions

 Varga was drafted in the third round, 29th overall, by the BC Lions in the 2022 CFL draft and signed with the team on May 11, 2022.
 However, following training camp, he returned to Regina for his final year of eligibility.

 Varga re-signed with the Lions on November 28, 2022.
 He made the team following training camp in 2023 and played in the team's season opening game on June 8, 2023, against the Calgary Stampeders.
 He played in all 18 regular season games where he had nine defensive tackles, 13 special teams tackles, and one quarterback sack.
 In 2024, Varga played in 18 regular season games where he had 73 defensive tackles, five special teams tackles, and one sack.

 Toronto Argonauts

 On January 6, 2025, Varga was traded with a 2026 CFL draft pick to the Toronto Argonauts in exchange for Dejon Allen.
+He played in 13 regular season games where he recorded 10 special teams tackles.
+He was released shortly before the start of training camp in the following offseason on April 29, 2026.

+Saskatchewan Roughriders

+On May 6, 2026, it was announced that Varga had signed a two-year contract with the Saskatchewan Roughriders.